appocular/rorschach/README.md

 ## Environment variables

 - `CIRCLE_SHA1`: Used to get the SHA of the commit being tested.
 - `APPOCULAR_TOKEN`: Repository token.
-So Appocular can find the right repository to put images.
+Tells Appocular which repository these images belong to.
 - `RORSCHACH_HISTORY`: Overrides the history from git.
 Primarily for testing, but might be useful in special cases.
 A newline separated list of commit SHAs. `git rev-list HEAD` produces the same history